zettatips/guipassword/README.md

 [Java Password Generator](http://www.zettatips.com/)
 ================================
-Java Password Generator is the application that help you to generate a secure and hard to guess password.
+Java Password Generator will help you to generate a secure and hard to guess password.
-You can choose your password length, and select at least one of the four conditions for the password which are uppercase letter, lowercase letter, digits, and special characters.
+You can choose your password length, and select at least one out of four conditions which are:

-If you would like to help out with the Java Password Generator project, you're in the right place.
+a) uppercase letter,
+b) lowercase letter,
+c) digits
+d) special characters.

 Getting Started With Development
 ---------------